An intranet that works. What content do employees read?

 The length of the news doesn’t matter much

-Analyses show that regardless of the length (whether 100 or 1000 words), users spend almost the same amount of time reading the news.
+Analyses show that, regardless of length (100 or 1000 words), users spend almost the same amount of time reading the news.
 There are concrete conclusions from this:

 • There is no need to “stretch” the text – an intranet is not SEO.

-• An article’s lead should contain its main message.
+• An article’s lead should contain its central message.

-• Visual content (graphics, charts, infographics, videos) increase the chances of engagement.
+• Visual content (graphics, charts, infographics, and videos) increases engagement.

 📢 Tip: Video content is more powerful than text – not only do users absorb it faster, they can also listen to it without having to look at the screen.